gkushang/assert-collector/README.md

 ## What is Assert Collector?

-Do you often find more bugs after you fix one of the bugs and rerun the regression, late regressions?
+Do you have late regressions?
 What if your regression finds more bugs from a single run?
 Assert Collector does it.

 Traditional Assertions exit from your scenario when it finds the first bug, but Assert Collector does not.
 It finds a bug and continues to find more bugs.
 The best use cases are the verifications of UI & JSON Objects!